manvalan/ITALOccultLibrary/astdyn/PHASE7_COMPLETION_REPORT.md

 ## Compilation Details

 ### Namespace Strategy:
-- Headers use fully qualified names: `orbfit::Vector3d`, `orbfit::propagation::Propagator`
+- Headers use fully qualified names: `astdyn::Vector3d`, `astdyn::propagation::Propagator`
 - Implementation files use `using namespace` for convenience
 - No namespace pollution at header scope